cantaloupe-project/cantaloupe/README.md

 # Requirements

-The only hard requirement is JRE 7+.
+The only hard requirement is Java 7+.
 Particular processors may have additional requirements; see the Processors section below.

 # Configuration